 Triton Algae Raises $5M to Bring First Product to Market Next Year

-The concept is similar for both: After identifying and isolating the gene that directs cellular machinery to produce a particular therapeutic protein or antibody, scientists insert the gene into cultured cells.
+the gene into cultured cells.
 If the scientists have done their job right, the inserted genetic instructions program the organisms to begin producing the proteins.

 Algae, however, doesn’t require the big fermenting containers and other expensive machinery used by big drug companies.